-REVIEWING TARGETS Refer to your actual grades for Term 1 Weighted Assessments.
+Refer to your actual grades for Term 1 Weighted Assessments.

-chieving / your performance in the subject identified. your performance in the subject identified.
+Order of Priority Subject Write down 2 key reasons for you not achieving / just meeting your target in the subject identified.
+What are the challenges you faced in this subject?
+E.g. I started studying for the subject only 5 days before the exam.
+Write down 2 key strategies you will use to improve your performance in the subject identified.
 What steps/actions would you like to take to overcome the challenges?
 E.g. I will spend 1 hr per day doing extra Math questions.
 I will read Chinese newspaper every day.
-Write down 2 key reasons for you not achieving / just meeting your target in the subject identified.
-What are the challenges you faced in this subject?
-E.g. I started studying for the subject only 5 days Subject , Order of Priority